Muskan-kumari1/javascript.md/project.md

 **Syntax:**

-name_of_EventHandler = "The javaScript code / function which is required to be executed"
+name_of_EventHandler = "The javaScript code / function which is required to be execute

-# 19. API in Javascript

-> An API stands for "Application Programming Interface".
-It's a way for two different programs, or software components, to communicate with each other.
-> APIs define the protocols and rules for how one component should interact with the other.

-  # 20. LOOP IN JS
+  # 19. LOOP IN JS

   **Loop**
 > Loops are handy, if you want to run the same code over and over again, each time with a different value.